UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 48.5 points just two times this year.
+- UAB has combined with its opponents to score more than 49 points only twice this year.

-- Florida Atlantic has combined with its opponents to score more than 48.5 points in three of five games this season.
+- Florida Atlantic's games have gone over 49 points in three of five chances this season.

-- The combined points per game average of the two teams, 56, is 7.5 points greater than Saturday's over/under.
+- The two teams combine to average 56 points per game, seven more than the total in this contest.

-- The Blazers and their opponents have scored an average of 51.4 points per game in 2021, 2.9 more than Saturday's total.
+- Blazers games this season feature an average total of 51.4 points, a number 2.4 points higher than Saturday's over/under.

-- In 2021, games involving the Owls have averaged a total of 51.7 points, 3.2 more than the set over/under in this contest.
+- The 51.7 PPG average total in Owls games this season is 2.7 points more than this game's over/under.

 UAB Stats and Trends

-- The Blazers covered the spread in their only game when favored by 4.5 points or more.
+- This season, the Blazers won ATS in their only game as a favorite of 4.5 points or more.

-- UAB's games this year have hit the over one time in four opportunities (25%).
+- UAB's games this year have gone over the total in one out of four opportunities (25%).

-- The Blazers average 371.2 yards per game, only 19 fewer than the 390.2 the Owls allow per contest.
+- The Blazers average 371.2 yards per game, only 19 fewer than the 390.2 the Owls give up per matchup.

-- The Blazers have turned the ball over eight times this season, one more turnover than the Owls have forced (7).
+- This year, the Blazers have turned the ball over eight times, one more than the Owls' takeaways (7).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.